 Impacts of the government shutdown on MSC services

 MSC is open and providing services.
 During this uncertain time, we are here to help you access all the resources that are available to you.
+While the government shutdown has ended, there still may be delay in programs and services opening.
 Please keep any existing appointment for services and complete any application for open services that may help you.
-Listed below are any specific impacts to MSC programs anadditional resources for assistance.
+Listed are any specific impacts to MSC programs anadditional resources for assistance.

 Food